TiemenBouma/born2bebot/README.md

 # winscript.sh
-If you want to check how often one bot beats another in n games, you can execute the winscript like this:
+It is possible to check how often one bot beats another in n games.
+For that you can edit winscript.sh.

+BOT1      defines the bot 1 executable
+BOT2      defines the bot 2 executable
+N_GAMES   defines the n amount of games
+GAME_PATH defines the path to the game

+Afterwards, you can execute the winscript like this:

 ```
   ./winscript.sh
 ```

-At the top of this script it is possible to define the bots that will play as BOT1 and BOT2, and the n amount of games (N_GAMES) you want them to play.